 In Suite Laundry is one of prospective Buyers most desired features.
-Whether that’s because of a bad experience sharing Laundry with neighbors, years of trekking to a laundromat or the desire to buy yourself fancy machines for all types of fabrics (that would be mine!), in suite laundry is a luxury.
+Whether that’s because of a bad experience sharing Laundry with neighbours, years of trekking to a laundromat or the desire to buy yourself fancy machines for all types of fabrics (I dream of the day!), in suite laundry is a luxury.

 Unfortunately, not every condo building in East Van offers in suite laundry, and contrary to popular belief, not every condo building in East Van allows you to install in suite laundry.

 It wasn’t until the late 1980s that in suite laundry became a common feature in Vancouver condo units (around the same time that poor design of buildings eventually lead to “leaky condos”.. thankfully that issue can be corrected as well).
 Until then, condos were built with shared laundry rooms.
 These rooms are typically found on the parkade level of the building, but they can be found on the main floor, or on every floor (which is ideal if you can’t have in suite).
 These rooms often have a few of clothes washers and a few clothes dryers and a sink.
 The washers and dryers are often coin operated (and can be anywhere from 25 cents to $2.50 per load) or the building may have an automatic card machine allowing you to add money to a card so you don’t have to carry change.
 Given that you’re sharing the laundry, you have to be diligent in removing your clothes once the cycle has ended, which means setting a timer on your phone and making sure you’re home to do it!

 If you don’t like the sounds of sharing laundry, you’ll likely be interested in adding it to your unit.
 The ability to add in suite laundry depends on a few factors: